AMProgramsc/WarningList/README.md

 # WarningList

-Hi it's my new project!
-Your name WarningList.
-This programm allows you to evaluate your situation with ratings.
-This program is only suitable for students who need to quickly calculate their average score.
-So far, the program is quite raw.
-I will try to release updates for my creation as often as possible. :) when you find an error, bug, or just want to somehow help in development, write to email <alexmasalov17@gmail.com>
+When you find an error, bug, or just want to somehow help in development, write to email <alexmasalov17@gmail.com>

 # Launching the program